 During the winter months, plumbers’ workloads increase.
 During this time, many people are experiencing burst pipes or boiler failures, for example.
 During the summer, plumbers are often busy helping with renovations.
 Typically, plumbing jobs are busiest during the months of September and December.
 While this season is busier than the rest, many plumbing jobs are preventative rather than reactive so it’s always wise to have maintenance and servicing as a priority, especially before winter arrives.
 Regardless of the season, a plumbing emergency can happen.

 There are several important times to call a plumber.
-If the problem is in a plumbing system and is causing immediate leaking and damage to property, immediately get a plumber.
+If the problem is in a plumbing design and is causing immediate leaking and damage to property, immediately get a plumber.
 There are plumbers available who respond to emergency call outs for situations like this.
 While waiting for an emergency plumber to arrive, shut off the mains water valve to prevent any more water from coming into the house.

 Other crucial times to call a plumber or heating engineer include when you experience a nasty smell of sewage or gas in your home.
 Smelling gas could indicate a gas leak or carbon monoxide being released into the home.
 Carbon monoxide poisoning is very serious and can even kill, so be sure to install carbon monoxide alarms in all rooms where gas appliances are used.